usegalaxy-eu/gdpr/src/pages/tos.md

 ## Data Retention

-We limit storage of personal data and user-generated data (uploaded datasets, histories, and derived intermediate results) to what is necessary for the Service, in accordance with Article 5(1)(e) of the GDPR (storage limitation).
+We limit storage of personal data and user-generated data (uploaded datasets, histories, and derived results) to what is necessary for the Service, in accordance with Article 5(1)(e) of the GDPR (storage limitation).

 - If you do not log in for **12 months**, we will attempt to notify you via your